xiaolLIN/MSSR/README.md

 ## Preparation
-We train and evaluate our MSSR using a Tesla V100 PCIe GPU with 32 GB memory, where the CUDA version is 11.2. <br>
+We train and evaluate our MSSR using a Tesla V100 PCIe GPU with 32 GB memory. <br>
 Our code is based on PyTorch, and requires the following python packages:

 > + numpy==1.21.6